zaz/HTML6/_includes/HTML6.md

 Although the pronunciation is similar, HТML uses a Cyrillic &lsquo;Т&rsquo; to avoid any possible confusion with HTML.
 The correct way of pronouncing HТML is with a Russian accent on the Т. However, due to complaints about some people &ldquo;not being Russian enough&rdquo; to manage this, &ldquo;H Cyrillic-T M L&rdquo; is considered acceptable.

-Incase you haven't realized by now, this specification is not entirely serious.
-It seems to be all the rage at the moment to write your own HTML specification while drunk (or &ldquo;connoisseuring whiskey&rdquo;, whatever you want to call it), so I thought I'd try my hand at it.

 Now, without further adieu, let me introduce you to HТML6:

 ### Section 3 - The Concept